Risclover/The-Number-Game/README.md

 ## Build
 ([Back to top ^](#introduction))

+Languages Used:
+- HTML
+- CSS
+- JavaScript, refactored into jQuery

 For a look into how I built this project, visit my Project Breakdown post on my blog: [Project Breakdown: The Number Game](https://risclover.github.io/blog/Posts/project_breakdown_number_game.html)

 ## Links